Close Search

 Solid Waste Collection Updates

-What’s Happening with Brattleboro’s Solid Waste Collection?
+What Else is Happening with Brattleboro’s Solid Waste Collection?

 For over two years, the Town of Brattleboro has been discussing how it wishes to provide for solid waste collection.
 In previous years, the Town had worked with a local hauler for a very reasonable rate, but in 2023 the hauler sold their business and was not interested in future contracts.
 In 2024, the Town went out to bid to find a new hauler for all three streams of solid waste collection.